C API reference¶

 Array of box shifts, one for each

-.
-This is only set ifoptions.return_pairs
+pair.
+This is only set ifoptions.return_pairswastrueduring the calculation.

 -